Couple was temporary mom and dad to 80 foster children

 While caring for children, the couple was honored with a plaque as Sarasota County Foster Parents of the Year and another award by a therapeutic children’s group.

-"There would be so much activity when we had multiple foster children living with us," she said.
-"We had kid one girl who was in cheerleading, and boys who were in baseball or football, it was good.
+“There would be so much activity when we had multiple foster children living with us,” she said.
+“We had one girl who was in cheerleading, and boys who were in baseball or football — it was good.
 It became quite crazy managing it all at times.
-We loved it."
+We loved it.”

 Over time, the rules changed for foster parents.
 In 2012, the couple turned in their licenses.